 How much you could be asked to pay towards your accommodation costs will depend on your financial situation.
 The Australian Government pays for the bulk of aged care in Australia however you may be asked by your provider to contribute to the cost of your care.
 The Australian Government regulates the maximum costs you may have to pay.

-Basic Daily Fee: A basic daily fee ($50.16 as of 1 April 2018) is used to contribute towards your day-to-day living costs such as meals, cleaning, laundry, heating and cooling.
+Basic Daily Fee: A basic daily fee ($51.21 effective 20 March, 2019) is used to contribute towards your day-to-day living costs such as meals, cleaning, laundry, heating and cooling.
 Everyone entering an aged care home may be asked to pay this fee.
 This rate changes twice per year in line with changes to the age pension.
 The maximum basic daily fee is 85% of the single person rate of the basic age pension.
 This also applies if you are a member of a couple.
 Your Asset and Income Assessment letter from the Department of Human Services will confirm your maximum basic daily fee.

 Means Tested Care Fee: This is an additional contribution towards the cost of care that some people may be required to pay.
 The Department of Health will work out if you are required to pay this fee based on an assessment of your income and assets, and will advise you of the amount.
 There are annual and lifetime caps that apply to the means tested care fee.
 Once these caps are reached, you cannot be asked to pay any more means tested care fees.
 Any income tested care fees you have paid in a Home Care Package prior to moving into an aged care home will also contribute to your annual and lifetime caps.